hoylen/rdigest/README.md

 The combined quick mode is even less reliable, since it only calculates the total of all file sizes.
-The result is unaffected by which files contains those bytes, nor by the presence/absence of zero length files.
+The result is unaffected by which files contains those bytes, nor by the presence or absence of zero length files.

 Requirements
 ------------